d8ahazard/Phlex/readme.md

 ## SUPPORT

-If you like this product, feel free to (buy me a beer)[https://paypal.me/digitalhigh]
+If you like this product, feel free to  buy me a beer: https://paypal.me/digitalhigh

-If you really like it, I've also got a (Patreon)[https://www.patreon.com/digitalhigh] set up.
+If you really like it, I've also got a Patreon: https://www.patreon.com/digitalhigh